 Students should have successfully completed a Foundation Degree or HND in Business or a related subject.
 They must have accumulated 240 credits.
 Students should be employed or working in a voluntary capacity in a relevant organisation.

 How much time do I need to spend on home study?

-You should expect to complete a minimum of at least 4 or 5 hours additional work outside attendance at college per week.
-If you are working, relevant additional work may naturally occur in your workplace.
+You should expect to complete a minimum of at least 4 - 6 hours additional work outside attendance at college per week.
+It is expected that some learning, knowledge acquisition may occur naturally in the work place setting and this complements and deepens classroom learning in addition assessments can be work focussed which brings benefits to both student and your workplace.